What is a Needs Assessment and Why Does Your Nonprofit Need One?

 Project and Change Management

-An assessment might be the first step in long journey to replace or consolidate your technology.
+An assessment might be the first step in long journey to replace or consolidate your current technology, or invest in new technology all together.
 That can be a big undertaking!
 Successful organizational change starts at the very beginning of your engagement, so you’ll want to make sure you have a good project plan.
 At JCA, a Needs Assessment begins with a kick-off and project planning phase where we work with our nonprofit client to create a plan that addresses risks, communications, budget management, scope, and other details.
 Your project manager will be responsible for aligning your plan with your organizational goals and involving key stakeholders throughout the process.
 Additionally, the project manager will control the scope and make sure the project happens on time and on budget.

 Discovery and Stakeholder Interviews